If you’re looking for things to do in Pineville Nc, and what to do, see, and eat in, look no further.

 MJ Donuts is a local doughnut shop that’s open from 6 a.m. to noon every day.
 They offer a menu of homemade doughnuts, doughnut holes, and coffee, and are known for their friendly customer service.
 It’s a great place for a family breakfast or to pick up a dozen doughnuts for work or an event.

 If you’re looking for a classic diner and burger joint, the Dive-N is where you should head in Pineville NC.
 Known for their down home chili dogs, burgers, and sandwiches, you can find something for the whole family for a reasonable price.

-Fun Things to do With Kids in Pineville
+Fun Things to do in Pineville NC With Kids

 Ice skating at Pineville Ice House

 Ice skating is a fun activity you can do year-round with your family, and it’s also great exercise.
 At Pineville Ice House, you can play hockey, attend skating school, or take advantage of their public skating hours.
 Public skate is $10 per person, and includes rental skates.
 Take note, though, that music played on Saturdays and Sundays may be more family-appropriate than the music played during Friday night free skate, which is geared more towards teens and adults.

 Escape rooms are life-sized, themed puzzles where you must discover clues and crack codes in order to escape.
 The locked-room adventures at Breakout Games are safe and perfect for all ages, and you can choose any one of their themed rooms.
 They take up to one hour to complete, and work with two to eight players per room.
 You can choose the classic in-person experience, or the new virtual experience, which is done over a live Breakout Video call.

 Go Trampolining at Sky High